“So to put this in perspective, we’ve got to do what we just did… all over again?”

 It’s not a huge campsite (probably room for 2 or maybe 3 tents max), and it was also the last place we could pick up water until Federation Hut.

 We had a quick break, before we set off on the next leg of the journey.
 We knew it was going to be tough, and tough it was.
 Over the next 3km, there’s a 650m uphill walk.
 It was getting hot by this time (the weather was hotter than forecast) and we were both sweating heavily.
 We started to wonder if we’d run out of the 1.5 litres of water we had with us (we did run out a bit later on while walking along the Razorback).

 Eventually though, we slogged it up Bon Accord Hill to about 1278m before it levelled off again for 1.5km.
-We had a break at another open area where you could possibly camp if you wanted to.

 There was no immediately obvious water supply though, so you’d need your own supply.
 We were wondering if we’d missed the old Bon Accord ruins that were on the map.
 After a quick sit down, we started walking again and in 200m came across the ruins we thought we’d missed.
 After a few photos and a few deep breaths we started the next long climb of the walk.

 From the ruins to the Razorback/Bon Accord junction, it’s about a 480m altitude gain.
 One foot after another.
 One step, then another step.
 It was warm and we were slow going.
 As we gained altitude, the plants started thinning out until they disappears completely.

 Finally we made it to the Razorback/Bon Accord junction.
 We sat down and had lunch.
 It was delicious.

 It was about 1:30pm by this point.
 We’d walked up about 1250 meters and it’d taken about 5 hours.
 Now, the Razorback was ahead.